-This The purpose of this Prudential Standard establishes requirements for is to ensure that an RSE licensee, consistent with respect to its obligations to act in the best financial interests of beneficiaries, maintains insurance arrangements for the benefit of the beneficiaries.
+The purpose of this Prudential Standard is to ensure that an RSE licensee, consistent with its obligations to act in the best financial interests of beneficiaries, maintains insurance arrangements for the benefit of the beneficiaries.
 An RSE licensee is required to implement a sound insurance management framework for making insured benefits available to beneficiaries, including prudently selecting and monitoring insurers.